mongodb/chatbot/docs/docs/index.md

 The MongoDB RAG Framework has the following core components:

+- [MongoDB Atlas](./mongodb.md): Database for the application that stores content and conversation.
+  Indexes content using Atlas Vector Search.
 - [Ingest CLI](./ingest.md): Configurable CLI application that you can use to ingest content into a MongoDB collection for use with Atlas Vector Search.
 - [Chat Server](./server.md): Express.js server routes that you can use to build a chatbot application.
 - [Chat UI](./ui.md): React.js UI components that you can use to build a chatbot application.

+## Quick Start

+To get started using the MongoDB RAG framework, refer to the [Quick Start](./quick-start.md) guide.

+## Design Principles

+The MongoDB RAG Framework is designed around the following principles:

+- Composability: You can use components of the RAG framework independently of each other.
+  For example, we have some users who are using only our ingestion CLI to ingest content into MongoDB Atlas, but use other tools to build their chatbot and UI.
+- Pluggability: You can plug in your own implementations of components.
+  For example, you can plug in your own implementations of the `DataSource` interface to ingest content from different data sources.
+- Inversion of Control: The RAG framework makes decisions about boilerplate aspects of RAG systems so that you can focus on building logic unique to your application.

 ## Architecture